cfpb/clouseau/README.md

 We've decided that a more promising way to solve this problem is by utilizing the git-secrets project: https://github.com/awslabs/git-secrets

-This repo continues to exist to store the Closeau library of patterns, somewhat reformatted for git-secrets compatability.
+This repo continues to exist to store the Clouseau library of patterns, somewhat reformatted for git-secrets compatibility.

 ## Dependencies